voxel51/fiftyone/examples/walkthrough.md

 import fiftyone.core.odm as foo

 #
-# Quick way to download CIFAR-10 in the above format on disk in `dataset_dir`
+# This is a quick way to download CIFAR-10 in the above format on disk in
+# `dataset_dir`.
+#
-# This is safe to run multiple times; the data will not be redownloaded
+# It is safe to run multiple times; the data will not be re-downloaded.
 #

 foz.load_zoo_dataset("cifar10")